eleanorfrajka/ifmeo/content/authors/nannan-zi/_index.md

 # Display name
 title: "Nannan Zi"

+# Full name (for SEO)
+first_name: Nannan
+last_name: Zi

 # Username (this should match the folder name and the name on publications)
 authors:
 - "nannan-zi"

-# Full name (for SEO)
-first_name: Nannan
-last_name: Zi

 # Is this the primary user of the site?
 superuser: false
+external_link:

 # Role/position (e.g., Professor of Artificial Intelligence)
 role: Visiting Scientist (2024)